jawj/wireguard-setup/README.md

 # wireguard-setup

-Two Bash scripts:

-* `setup.sh` takes Ubuntu Server LTS 24.04 from clean install to fully-configured WireGuard server peer
+Bash scripts to take Ubuntu Server LTS 24.04 from clean install to fully-configured WireGuard server peer.

+* `setup.sh` sets up the server (run once)
-* `addclient.sh` creates a new client peer, printing the config as text and a QR code
+* `addclient.sh` creates a new client peer, printing the config as text and a QR code (run for each new client)

-The server is configured for unattended security upgrades and firewalled with `iptables` (including [basic rate-limiting](https://debian-administration.org/article/187/Using_iptables_to_rate-limit_incoming_connections), dropping new connections if there have been 60+ connection attempts in the last 5 minutes).
+The server is configured for unattended security upgrades and firewalled with `iptables` to allow only SSH, WireGuard and some ICMP types. x

-## Caveats

-* **Don't use this unmodified on a server you use for anything else**: it does as it sees fit with various system settings.
-* There's no IPv6 support — and, in fact, IPv6 networking is disabled — because I haven't yet managed to make it work.

 ## Usage

-One-time only:
+One-time only (as `root`):

 ```bash
 wget https://raw.githubusercontent.com/jawj/wireguard-setup/refs/heads/main/IPv4-only/setup.sh